-Confident in educational highest rat in the sect internal an four years, NZCCM has had the es of retention and achievement or.
-Comprehensive and robust d external moderation supports tes the rate of achievement. performance gain immediate employment by as ACC acupuncturists.
-Confident in capability in self-assessment matches s NZCCM's amme design and delivery tudent needs and reflects philosophy and commitment to Chinese Medicine (TCM).
-Most are p profession have extensive expertise in TCM. practitioners, all engage in al development and many research - a significant output. as appointed staff based on expertise, with noted benefits. processes the quality programm not long er as sound and comprehensive to determine and demonstrate and value of the Bachelor's e.
-The period of data collection is hough to determine trends over se data to full effectiveness. sites and p demonstra practices v inform per significant changes in delivery programmes, NZCCM needs to the that the robust processes and will be sustained, guide and formance and self-assessment v programmes.
+Confident in educational • In the past four years, NZCCM has had the highest rates of retention and achievement in the sector.
+Comprehensive and robust internal and external moderation supports and validates the rate of achievement. performance Graduates gain immediate employment by registering as ACC acupuncturists.
+Confident in capability in self-assessment The programme design and delivery matches student needs and reflects NZCCM's philosophy and commitment to Tradition Chinese Medicine (TCM).
+Teachers have extensive expertise in TCM.
+Most are practitioners, all engage in professional development and many undertake research - a significant output.
+NZCCM has appointed staff based on education expertise, with noted benefits. • NZCCM has sound and comprehensive processes to determine and demonstrate the quality and value of the Bachelor's programme.
+The period of data collection is not long enough to determine trends over time and use data to full effectiveness. • Due to the significant changes in delivery sites and programmes, NZCCM needs to demonstrate that the robust processes and practices will be sustained, guide and inform performance and self-assessment for the new programmes.